samiulsami/fFtT-highlights.nvim/README.md

 # fFtT-highlights.nvim

-A highly configurable, opinionated, and feature-rich highlighter for `f/F/t/T` motions, that borrows and improves upon features from [similar plugins](#-acknowledgements).
+A highly configurable and opinionated highlighter for `f/F/t/T` motions, that borrows and improves upon features from [similar plugins](#-acknowledgements).
+Extremely minimalistic by default, but can be effortlessly configured to support any and all of the features mentioned below.

 ---